 (i) deduct the Green Incentive from the [contract sum];

-(ii) or be immediately deemed as a debt due and payable from the Contractor to the Principal [Drafting Note: you may wish to amend the clause earlier in the agreement on final payments to incorporate reference to the last benchmarking exercise being completed first]; and
+(ii) or be immediately deemed as a debt due and payable from the Contractor to the Principal [Drafting Note: Users may wish to amend the clause earlier in the agreement on final payments to incorporate reference to the last benchmarking exercise being completed first]; and

-(iii) within days of receiving payment of the Green Incentive, the Principal must pay the Green Incentive to [insert environmental / sustainability organization] [Drafting Note: This has been drafted to somewhat ‘set off’ the emissions caused by the Contractor].
+(iii) within days of receiving payment of the Green Incentive, the Principal must pay the Green Incentive to [insert environmental / sustainability organisation] [Drafting Note: This has been drafted to somewhat ‘set off’ the emissions caused by the Contractor].

 (d) The Contractor shall not be entitled to make any [claim] whatsoever, against the Principal arising from the Principal exercising its rights under clause [1.6(c)].

 (a) share equally the cost of engaging a Climate Professional to conduct the benchmarking exercise; and